crcollins/chemtools-webapp/docs/other/main.md

 ### Upload ###
 #### Log Parse ####

-This takes normal Gaussian log files and will output a text file comma delimited with various useful values from the log file (Name, Occupied, Virtual, HomoOrbital, Dipole, Energy, Excited, Time).
+This takes normal Gaussian log files and will output a text file comma delimited with various useful values from the log file (Name, HOMO, LUMO, HomoOrbital, Dipole, Energy, Excited, Time).

 #### Data Parse ####